mmclhugo1/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox-s3_ld.md

 ### Check HDP services are started

-The HDP sandbox services can take up to 5-10 minutes to start.
+The HDP Sandbox services can take up to 5-10 minutes to start.
 To check that the HDFS service is started:

 1. Log in to Ambari via a web browser.